SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 		*	Ensmallen C++ numerical optimization library (v2.14.2)
 		*	Boost C++ library (v1.75.0)

+#### Makefile (Linux)
-A make file has been added to the directory of code_sebastiaan, which can be used to compile the code that use Linux OS.
+A make file has been added to the directory of code_sebastiaan, which can be used to compile the code that use Linux operating system.
 In the makefile, check if the dependencies (Eigen, Boost and BSO-toolbox) are linked to the locations of your local machine.

 The files can be compiled and ran by typing the following commands in the terminal:
 | File name	                | Compile	     					 | Run	  			 |